-Once a manufacturer has a product that meets the Minimum Quality Standards, they may begin seek to become an Associate.
-Associates are eligible for business development services and outreach campaigns conducted by the regional programs (such as Lighting Africa, Lighting Asia, and Lighting MENA).
-To become an Associate, the company must pass a business screening which evaluates the business's potential, integrity, sustainability, as well as its framework for offering warranty protection provided to consumers.2 Specific consumer outreach campaigns and other program activities may have additional requirements, including eligibility criteria that are linked to product performance metrics.
-Associate services are determined by the regional programs and tailored to the specific needs of local markets.
-These services may include:
+Once a manufacturer has a product that meets the Quality Standards, they may begin seek to become a program Associate.
+Associates are eligible for business development services and outreach campaigns conducted by the regional programs (such as Lighting Africa, Lighting Asia and Lighting Pacific).
+To become an Associate, the company must pass a business screening which evaluates the business's potential, integrity, sustainability, as well as its framework for offering warranty protection provided to consumers.1 Associate services are determined by the regional programs and tailored to the specific needs of local markets.2 These services may include: